Get notified of page updates

 off

-If you have tested positive for a mutation, we recommend that you consult with a genetics expert who can assess your personal and family history of cancer and can help you decide on a plan to manage your risk.
-Note that when we use the term "men" and "women" we are referring to the sex you were assigned at birth.
+If you have tested positive for an inherited mutation, we recommend speaking with a genetics expert who can look at your personal and family history of cancer, and can help you decide on a plan for managing your risk.
+Note that when we use "women" we are referring to people assigned female at birth.

 Risks for adults